 Odds & Ends

 On Dec.
-15, 1970, Glenn Hall became the second netminder in NHL history to win 400 games by making 38 saves in the Blues’ 2-1 defeat of the North Stars.
+15, 1970, Glenn Hall became the second netminder in NHL history to win 400 games by making 38 saves in the Blues’ 2-1 victory over the North Stars.
 Bill Sutherland scored both goals for St. Louis.
-Hall joined Terry Sawchuk as the only two goaltenders with 400 wins.
-There are now 13 members of the 400-win club with the most recent addition being Marc-Andre Fleury.
+Hall joined Terry Sawchuk as the only two NHL goaltenders with 400 wins.
+There are now 13 members of the 400-win club, with the most recent addition being Marc-Andre Fleury.

 Happy Birthday to You

 Just 10 current and former NHL players have been born on this date.
-Leading the way for this small group are Ric Seiling (63), Mario Marois (63), Yanni Gourde (29) and the late Art Jackson.
+Leading the way for this small group are Ric Seiling (64), Mario Marois (64), Yanni Gourde (30), the late Art Jackson.

 Greg Boysen has been writing about the Chicago Blackhawks since 2010 and has been a site manager for both FanSided and SB Nation.
 He has been published in The Hockey News and was fully credentialed for the 2013 Stanley Cup Final.
 Among his various roles with The Hockey Writers are covering the Blackhawks, the AHL, writing the daily “Today in Hockey History” column, serving as a copy editor, and appearing and hosting multiple YouTube shows, including Blackhawks Banter.
 He is credentialed with the Chicago Wolves, Rockford IceHogs, and Milwaukee Admirals, while also being a regional scout for the NAHL.
 And, just because his plate isn’t full enough, Greg hosts trivia in the Chicago area two nights a week.
 For interview requests or to provide topic suggestions, follow Greg on Twitter and reach out.